nedbat/coveragepy/doc/contexts.rst

   plugin, or

-* another tool (such as a test runner) can call the :meth:`Coverage.switch_context` method to set the context explicitly.
+* another tool (such as a test runner) can call the :meth:`.Coverage.switch_context` method to set the context explicitly.

 The ``[run] dynamic_context`` setting has only one option now.
 Set it to ``test_function`` to start a new dynamic context for every test function::